-GILSP1A Demonstrate communication skills for lifestyle modifications and understand dietary in weight loss, irritable bowel syndrome and primary cancer prevention)

-GILSP2A Demonstrate a structured, logical approach to the diagnosis of abdominal pain, e.g. to enable a positive diagnosis of irritable bowel syndrome to be made, rather than making the diagnosis by exclusion
+GILSP1A Demonstrate communication skills for lifestyle modifications and understand dietary factors associated with various GI conditions and offer appropriate dietary advice (e.g. in weight loss, irritable bowel syndrome and primary cancer prevention) GILSP2A Demonstrate a structured, logical approach to the diagnosis of abdominal pain, e.g. to enable a positive diagnosis of irritable bowel syndrome to be made, rather than making the diagnosis by exclusion